thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 I would say *Branch by Abstraction* is a special kind of *Expand-Contract*.
 The difference lies in the use of an abstraction layer to cut away the time-consuming refactoring.

 We use this technique, for instance, to replace an algorithm with a more performant algorithm.
 Or to replace a library used everywhere in the codebase with a different library.
-For instance, we want to replace our Object Relational Mapping (ORM) library with another one or, let us be crazy, with plain old SQL.
+For instance, we want to replace our Object Relational Mapping (ORM) library with another one or, let us be wild, with plain old SQL.

 *Branch by Abstraction* works as follows.
 We begin with a situation where various parts of the software are calling some supplier code (the algorithm or the library we want to replace).